Irish Wolfhound Association of the Carolinas

-The Irish Wolfhound Association of the Carolinas (IWAC) was initially organized in 1992 by a group of long time Irish Wolfhound owners and breeders.
+The Irish Wolfhound Association of the Carolinas (IWAC) was organized in 1992 by a group of long time Irish Wolfhound owners and breeders.
 It was eventually incorporated as a not-for-profit 501(c)7 in 2009.
 Originally named The Irish Wolfhound Association of the Mid-South, we received accreditation by the American Kennel Club (AKC) in April, 2022.
 This required a change in name to more accurately reflect the region where the majority of our members reside.

 The objectives of our organization are:

-• Encourage and sponsor education in the health and welfare of the Irish Wolfhound.
+Encourage and sponsor education in the health and welfare of the Irish Wolfhound.

-• Supports the efforts of Irish Wolfhound Rescue of the Mid South in providing rescue and placement for Irish Wolfhounds in our region of North Carolina, South Carolina, Virginia, West Virginia, and our neighboring states of Florida and Georgia.
+Support the efforts of Irish Wolfhound Rescue of the Mid South in providing rescue and placement for Irish Wolfhounds in our region of North Carolina, South Carolina, Virginia, West Virginia, and our neighboring states of Florida and Georgia.

 Education

 As responsible owners, we continually educate ourselves and the public about the breed.
 Our largest public educational outreaches are regional St. Patrick's Day Parades, Celtic heritage festivals, sporting events, and the AKC's Flagship Responsible Dog Ownership Day held annually in Raleigh, NC.
 We provide opportunities to learn about the breed, and visit with hounds and their owners.
 We provide additional educational opportunities for owners at our club gatherings throughout the year.
-In the past this has included keynote speakers specializing in behavior and health.
+In the past, this has included keynote speakers specializing in behavior and health.
 Please see our Events page for more information.

 Health

 We support the Irish Wolfhound Foundation (IWF) and the Irish Wolfhound Club of America (IWCA) in health initiatives, studies and testing.
 We recommend all breeders adhere to IWCA's Standard of Behavior for Breeders in all actions concerning breeding, selling, exhibiting, owning and protecting the breed.
 We work to stay current on medical concerns impacting the breed, and gold standard treatment and therapies affecting the breed.
-We are here to answer any questions you may have, and to make regional recommendations for Veterinarians experienced treating Irish Wolfhounds.
+We are here to answer any questions you may have, and to make regional recommendations for Veterinarians experienced in treating Irish Wolfhounds.

 IWAC attempts to offer two heart screening days annually - one with NC State College of Veterinary Medicine in North Carolina, and the other with Dr. Bill Tyrell in Virginia.